Back in Tyne: Five classic encounters with Manchester City

 Newcastle would go on to achieve third spot at the end of the season, finishing ten points ahead of their promotion rivals to secure their status in the top flight.

-After another encounter which saw all of the goals scored in the second half, Shola Ameobi broke the deadlock on his 50th senior start before Shearer netted twice in eight minutes.
+It was another encounter against City which involved all of the goals being scored in the final 45 minutes, with striker Shola Ameobi breaking the deadlock on his 50th senior start before Shearer, who was signed by Keegan in a world record £15M transfer from Blackburn Rovers in 1996, scored twice in eight minutes.

 United lost just twice in 13 league matches between October and December as they ended the 2003-04 campaign in fifth place, qualifying for the UEFA Cup.